ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The server SHOULD validate that the contact URIs in the "contact" field are valid and supported by the server.
-If the server validates contact URIs it MUST support the mailto scheme.
+If the server validates contact URIs it MUST support the "mailto" scheme.
 If the server rejects a contact URI for using an unsupported scheme it MUST return an error of type "unsupportedContact", with a description describing the error and what types of contact URIs the server considers acceptable.
 If the server rejects a contact URI for using a supported